Organic Photovoltaics vs 3rd-Generation Solar Cell Technologies

 Emerging Solar Technologies

 Comparison of solar cell technologies should consider typical efficiency, cost, weight, stability to a range of environmental factors, scalability, and the environmental impact of a technology.
-The efficiencies achieved for a technology - in comparison to the maximum possible theoretical efficiency - are also important, (as can be seen in Fig. 2).
+The efficiencies achieved for a technology - in comparison to the maximum possible theoretical efficiency - are also important, (as can be seen in the figure below).
 This is especially so when considering the number of research years spent achieving this efficiency.

-The environmental impact of second-generation solar technology installations can be assessed with factors such as greenhouse gas emissions/global warming potential (GHG/GWP) or energy payback time (EPBT) - discussed more thoroughly in the companion article to this one.
+The environmental impact of second-generation solar technology installations can be assessed with factors such as greenhouse gas emissions/global warming potential (GHG/GWP) or energy payback time (EPBT) - discussed more thoroughly in the companion article.
 However, measuring these values is more difficult with technologies that are yet to be manufactured on a large scale (such as CZTS).
-Modelled factors are shown in Fig. 3, although these obviously are very dependent on multiple assumptions and factors and have a higher level of uncertainty than real life values.
+Modelled factors are shown in the figure below, although these obviously are very dependent on multiple assumptions and factors and have a higher level of uncertainty than real life values.
 When considering large-scale potential and environmental impact, there are several other important factors that are not discussed here - such as freshwater use, eco-toxicity, and ease of recycling.